Building Real-Time Live-Stream Chat With Wowza

 For more information on Wowza and their various offerings, take a look at their website.
 If you’re interested in Stream Chat, give our popular API Tour a run through.

-If you’re interested in building a fully custom version of this, Stream Chat offers SDKs for iOS, and React Native (among other SDKs), in addition to React Components for easy integration.
+If you’re interested in building a fully custom version of this, Stream Chat offers an iOS SDK, an Android SDK, a React Native SDK, and a Flutter SDK, in addition to React Components for easy integration.

 Happy coding! ✌️